 The breakfast cereal aisle at your grocery is loaded with colorful boxes and bags of dry cereal.
 The bright colors and cute characters on the packages may get your attention, but you need to look beyond the advertising to find out which cereals are best for you -- here's how:

 - Look for the Nutrition Facts label on the side or back of the package.
 This is where you'll find all the information you need to know.
 You're going to look at sugar, fiber, vitamins and minerals, and the ingredients list.

 - Choose a breakfast cereal that has five grams of sugar or less per serving, and use fresh berries, sliced fruit or raisins to add sweetness to your cereal.
-(Confused about grams? here's how to turn grams into teaspoons.)
 Avoid cereals with lots of sugar -- some cereals have ten grams of sugar (that's about three teaspoons), or more, in one serving.
-A serving ranges from three-forths to one cup of cereal.
+A serving ranges from 3/4 to one cup of cereal.
 Think about how much cereal you really eat -- you may actually eat two or three servings at a time.

 - Choose a cereal that is high in fiber -- at least three grams per serving.
 You'll find the most fiber in high-fiber cereals such as shredded wheat, oat cereals, puffed wheat and bran cereals.
 Usually the more sugar a cereal has, the less fiber it has per serving.
 The sugary cereals typically have about one gram per serving.